4 Fitness Stocks to Buy for the Exercising-at-Home Era

 Fitness Stock #1: Peloton (PTON)

-As I mentioned earlier, your local spin class is probably closed.
+As I mentioned earlier, some local spin classes are still closed - or at least not everyone feels comfortable enough to attend one yet.
 But Peloton brings the spin class to you.
 It’s a stationary bike (the company also sells treadmills) but with an interactive screen that enables users to stream live cycling classes, or even yoga classes, from the comfort of their home.
 How prescient that business model has become!

 Fitness Stock #2: Lululemon (LULU)

 This is one of those all-weather fitness companies I was talking about.
 Lululemon has virtually cornered the market on yoga wear and “athleisure” apparel; you can’t walk into any grocery store or coffee shop without seeing someone wearing Lululemon yoga pants.
 And the company has bounced back swiftly after initially taking it on the chin early in the pandemic.
-Sales (+22%) and earnings (+13%) both grew at double-digit rates in the most recent quarter, just two quarters removed from double-digit declines in both the top and bottom lines when lockdowns began last spring and America had to learn how to live in a Covid world.
-The next earnings are due out in March, and analysts are expecting continued growth (+18 sales, +9% EPS).
+Sales (+139%) and earnings (+60%) were through the roof in the most recent quarter, and are expected to be up double-digits for the year.
+The stock is up 154% since the March 2020 bottom.

 Fitness Stock #3: Nike (NKE)